Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: GSC Systems

+The edge server transmits the generated latents to the user via JSCC, with the JSCC encoder and decoder deployed at the edge and user sides, respectively.
+The JSCC encoder $\bmf_{\rJE}:\cZ\rightarrow \mathbb{C}^K$ takes a latent ${\bmz} \in \cZ$ as input and outputs a complex symbol vector $\bms \in \mathbb{C}^K$, where $K$ is the symbol length.
+The JSCC decoder $\bmf_{\rJD}:\mathbb{C}^K\rightarrow\cX$ takes received symbol vectors as input and outputs images.
+Specifically, let $X$ denote the number of pixels in an image.
+We define the \emph{rate} as the number of symbols per pixel, i.e., $\tau=K/X$, where a higher rate implies more spectral resources to be used.
+In practice, the rate should be determined by resource scheduling and allocation of the wireless network, and is therefore considered as a transmission condition.

-After the quantization, $\hat{\bms}$ is transmitted over a wide-band wireless channel using orthogonal frequency division multiplexing (OFDM), where the channel is modeled as a Rayleigh block-fading channel.
-In the OFDM transmission, the channel is divided into $J$ orthogonal sub-channels, and each carries one symbol in a time slot.
-The assignment scheme of the $K$ symbols of $\hat{\bms}$ to the $J$ sub-channels can vary depending on the specific firmware implementation, for which we adopt a basic sequential assignment scheme to facilitate presentation.
-Then, based on~\cite{Jiang22JSAC_Wireless,DeepJSCC_Q}, the received signal for the $k$-th symbol of $\hat{\bms}$ can be expressed as \beq y_k = h_j\cdot \hat{s}_k + \delta, \eeq where $h_j\in\mathbb C$ denotes the channel gain for the $j$-th~($j=1,...,J$) sub-channel with $j=(k~\mathrm{mod}~J) + 1$ due to the sequential assignment, $\delta\sim\mathcal {CN}(0,P_{\delta})$ denotes the channel noise with power $P_{\delta}$.
-In~\eqref{equ_ch}, when multiple symbols are assigned to the same sub-channel, they are transmitted in consecutive time slots.
-Under the block-fading assumption, the gain of each sub-channel remains constant in these consecutive time slots.
+Directly transmitting $\bms$ is incompatible with practical hardware, which only supports a discrete set of complex symbols known as constellation points.
+To address this issue, we quantize each symbol in $\bms$ to its nearest constellation point as in~\cite{DeepJSCC_Q}.
+The quantized symbol vector is denoted by $\hat{\bms}$ and transmitted via orthogonal frequency division multiplexing (OFDM).
+In OFDM, the channel is divided into $J$ sub-channels, each carrying one symbol in a time slot.
+Without much loss of generality, we assume that symbols of $\hat{\bms}$ are allocated to the sub-channels sequentially.
+Then, based on~\cite{Jiang22JSAC_Wireless,DeepJSCC_Q}, the received signal for the $k$-th symbol of $\hat{\bms}$ is \beq y_k = h_j\cdot \hat{s}_k + \delta, \eeq where $h_j$ denotes the Rayleigh channel gain of the $j$-th sub-channel, $\delta$ denotes the channel noise with power $P_{\delta}$.
+The symbols allocated to the same sub-channel are transmitted in sequential time slots, where the gain of each sub-channel is constant as in the block-fading channel model.